Ctoic/Ctoic/README.md

 - 👯 I’m looking to collaborate with geeks
 - 🥅 2022 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I'm a football player ,love to read Novels(Sci-fi) ,active social worker and truth seeker ;)
-- Fact002: I can speak 7 languages excluding prograamming languages ;)
+- ⚡ Fact : I can speak 7 languages excluding prograamming languages
--

 ### Languages and Tools: